Logs¶

 AMI Center Objects¶

-These are a group of log messages that represent the state of different objects in the center:
+These are a group of log messages that represent the state of different objects in the Center:

-, which provide an overall insight into all the objects and events in the center at the time.
+There is an additional message type, AmiCenterEvents, which provide an overall insight into all the objects and events in the Center at the time.
 For more information on AmiCenterEvents, see this section of the document.

-Issues in the different center variables like triggers can cause lags in performance.
+Issues in the different Center variables like triggers can cause lags in performance.
 To interpret each individual message type, see the list below.

 AmiCenterTables¶